jebbyderinger/es-theme-plusminus/README.md

 # plusminus

-Plus Minus
 =======

-Batocera Theme meant for CRT use but should work on any 640x480 setup.
+Batocera Theme designed for CRT use but should work on any 640x480 setup.
 Future plans include 3:4 480x640 and 16:9 854x480.
 Started as a personal project on the Raspberry Pi in 2020 using CKAU-Book as a base.
-Modified over the years and expanded in 2026 to make an official release.
+Modified over the years and decided to finish it in 2026.

 Theme author:
 jebbyderinger